anytizer/ocunit/README.md

 ---

 OCUnit is better when you are about to set up a __new store__.
-If you have already set up a live store **without having a local copy of catalog memo**, do not run these tests.
+If you have already set up a store that is live, and you **do not have a local copy of your catalog memo**, do not run these tests.

-You can however run selected tests that do not delete or truncate the database.

 **Disclaimer Story**

 This project is NOT about developing the [core OpenCart](https://github.com/opencart/opencart/), but the implementation of OpenCart software to run a store.
 Please do not expect a code coverage test for OpenCart.
+End user: A semi techincal store owner.

 OCUnit reads the ACTUAL database configuration values and URLs from within your OpenCart's config.php files to run tests.
 There are few [business rules](ini/config.ini) and configurations you should edit, to prepare your use.